 Learn more about devices, apps, features and other tools you may not know exist to overcome barriers for distance learning!

-- Are you aware that Microsoft offers fantastic tools now for reading text aloud with Immersive Reader which is part of Microsoft’s learning tools that are free?
+- Are you aware that Microsoft offers fantastic new tools for reading text aloud?

 - Wondering which Google Chrome extensions may be helpful for college students?

 - Curious why it’s so important that students be skilled at taking screenshots ?

 - Ovewhelmed trying to figure out options for taking digital notes?

 "I just finished listening to Survival Tech Skills for Remote Learning in College.
 The whole presentation was eye-opening and I thank you."

 "This is a fantastic resource.
 Thanks for putting it together!”